dabamos/openadms-node/docs/openadms-node-modules.rst

 CouchDriver
 ~~~~~~~~~~~

-CouchDriver is a connectivity module for `Apache CouchDB`_.
-It is used to store
+CouchDriver is a connectivity module for `Apache CouchDB`_ (see
-observation data sets in a CouchDB database (see :numref:`couchdb`).
+:numref:`couchdb`).
+It is used to store observation data sets inside a CouchDB
-Observations send to a CouchDriver instance will be saved in the CouchDB
 database defined in the module’s configuration.
+Observations are cached before
+inserting them into the database.
+On server error, the cached observations are
+send again.
+If a file-based cache database is used, observation stay persistent
+between restarts of OpenADMS Node.

 .. _couchdb:
 .. figure:: _static/couchdb.png